Musical ensemble: Classical chamber music

 In Western classical music, smaller ensembles are called chamber music ensembles.
 The terms duo, trio, quartet, quintet, sextet, septet, octet, nonet, and decet describe groups of two up to ten musicians, respectively.
 A group of eleven musicians, such as found in The Carnival of the Animals, is called an undecet, and a group of twelve is called a duodecet (see Latin numerical prefixes).
 A soloist playing unaccompanied (e.g., a pianist playing a solo piano piece or a cellist playing a Bach suite for unaccompanied cello) is not an ensemble because it only contains one musician.

 Four parts

 Strings

 A string quartet consists of two violins, a viola, and a cello.
 There is a vast body of music written for string quartets, making it an important genre in classical music.

 Wind

+A woodwind quartet usually features a flute, an oboe, a clarinet, and a bassoon.